Learn

 model

 You've spent a total of 1278.5 on food this month, which exceeds your budget of 1000 by 278.5.
-It looks like that dinner at TSC put you over the limit!
+It looks like that dinner put you over the limit!

 How to do it